 Matthew 6:33 says, “But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.”
-To spend your time wisely, the very first law to remember is that God must come first in our lives!
-We must give God the very best time that we have!
-Seek Him first—seek His righteousness—and then He’ll be involved in how the rest of our time is spent.
+To spend your time wisely, God must come first in your life!
+You must give God your very best time!
+Then He will be involved in how the rest of your time is spent.

 This same principle holds true for our spiritual rituals.
 The more challenging it is to carve out time for our daily spiritual needs, the more precise we must be in locking it into our schedules.

-The Apostle Paul charged us to use this life to “present our bodies a living sacrifice” unto God (Romans 12:1).
+The Apostle Paul charged us to use this life to “present [our] bodies a living sacrifice” unto God (Romans 12:1).
 In the Old Testament, there were no living sacrifices.
 They were all dead.
-To be a living sacrifice, we must first put to death the lusts of the flesh and, by sacrificing the self, keep them dead (see Romans 6).
-Secondly, we must lay down our lives in the time, energy and effort needed to support God’s work and purpose.
+To be a living sacrifice, we must first put to death the lusts of the flesh and, by sacrificing the self, keep them dead (Romans 6).
+Secondly, we must lay down our lives—our energy, our effort, our time—to support God’s purpose.

-Just like us, Jesus only had 24 hours to work with every day.
-The Scriptures tell us that it was His custom to rise up a “great while before day” to get in His prayer (Mark 1:35).
-He studied God’s Word, He trained His disciples, He fulfilled God’s will—always doing those things that pleased the Father.
+Just like us, Jesus had only 24 hours to work with every day.
+It was His practice to rise up a “great while before day” to allow plenty of time for His prayer (Mark 1:35).
+He studied God’s Word; He trained His disciples; He fulfilled God’s will.
+He spent all His time doing those things that pleased the Father.

-Now God says to us, You follow those steps—you organize your lives the way Jesus Christ did (1 Peter 2:21).
-And if you overcome like He did, you’ll rule with Him on His throne when the Kingdom of God is set up on Earth (Revelation 2:26).
+Now God says to us, You follow those steps—you organize your life the way Jesus Christ did (1 Peter 2:21).
+And if you overcome like He did, you will rule with Him on His throne (Revelation 2:26).